Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Main Results

-The uniform boundedness (with respect to the sample paths) assumption for the regression matrices is too strong if the regression matrices are generated by the auto-regressive models.
-For example, consider the AR model (\ref{example111}) in Example \ref{example000} with i.i.d.
+It is realistic to assume that the regression matrices are conditionally bounded.
+For example, consider the AR model (\ref{Aexample111}) with i.i.d.
 Gaussian white noises.
-For this case, we can see that $\E[\|H^T_i(k)H_i(k)\||\F(k-1)]$ is bounded but $H_i(k)$ is not uniformly bounded with respect to the sample paths due to the effects of the Gaussian white noises.} \end{remark} 0.2cm
+For this case, $\E[\|H^T_i(k)H_i(k)\||\F(k-1)]$ is bounded but $H_i(k)$ is not uniformly bounded with respect to the sample paths.} \end{remark} 0.2cm

 The main results are as follows.
 Firstly, we analyze the convergence of the algorithm.
-0.2cm \begin{theorem} \rm{For the algorithm (\ref{algorithm}), if Assumptions \textbf{(A1)}-\textbf{(A2)} hold, the algorithm gains $a(k)$, $b(k)$ and $\lambda(k)$ decrease monotonically, and there exists a positive integer $h$ and a positive constant $\rho_0$, such that (i) $\sum_{k=0}^{\infty}\Lambda_k^h=\infty$ a.s. with $\inf_{k\ge 0}(\Lambda_k^h+\lambda(k))\ge 0$ a.s.; (ii) $\sum_{k=0}^{\infty}(a^2(k)+b^2(k)+\lambda(k))<\infty$; (iii) $\sup_{k\ge 0}(\|\mathcal L_{\mathcal G(k)}\|+(\mathbb E[\|{\mathcal H}^T(k){\mathcal H}(k)\|^{2^{\max\{h,2\}}}|\mathcal F(k-1)])^{\frac{1}{2^{\max\{h,2\}}}})\leq \rho_0$ a.s., then $\lim_{k\to\infty}x_i(k)=x_0,~i\in \mathcal V$ a.s.} \end{theorem} 0.2cm The following proof sketch provides the main steps in the proof of Theorem \ref{Theorem1}, from which we have solved the limitations of prior works.
+0.2cm \begin{theorem} \rm{For the algorithm (\ref{Aalgorithm}), if Assumptions \textbf{(A1)}-\textbf{(A2)} hold, the algorithm gains $a(k)$, $b(k)$ and $\lambda(k)$ decrease monotonically, and there exists a positive integer $h$ and a positive constant $\rho_0$, such that (i) $\sum_{k=0}^{\infty}\Lambda_k^h=\infty$ a.s. with $\inf_{k\ge 0}(\Lambda_k^h+\lambda(k))\ge 0$ a.s.; (ii) $\sum_{k=0}^{\infty}(a^2(k)+b^2(k)+\lambda(k))<\infty$; (iii) $\sup_{k\ge 0}(\|\mathcal L_{\mathcal G(k)}\|+(\mathbb E[\|{\mathcal H}^T(k){\mathcal H}(k)\|^{2^{\max\{h,2\}}}|\mathscr F(k-1)])^{\frac{1}{2^{\max\{h,2\}}}})\leq \rho_0$ a.s., then $\lim_{k\to\infty}x_i(k)=x_0,~i\in \mathcal V$ a.s.} \end{theorem} 0.2cm The following proof sketch provides the main steps in the proof of Theorem \ref{ATheorem1}, from which we have solved the limitations of prior works.